hicklin-james/Visualizing-Uncertainty/README.md

-# 547-project
+# Visualizing Uncertainty

-This is a project for CPSC 547 at the University of British Columbia.
-It is a tool designed for decision support tool developers to visualize the uncertainty around the risk estimates that are being included in their decision aids.
+This is a tool designed for decision support tool developers to visualize the uncertainty around the risk estimates that are being included in their decision aids.
+The primary frameworks used are AngularJS and D3.
+This was developed as part of an MSc course at the University of British Columbia.

 ## Screenshots
 ![Alt text](/repo_extras/images/Entire.png "Entire System")